 As an owner in public companies, we have the right to vote on proposals brought before shareholders at annual and special meetings.
 Voting proxies is not only our fiduciary responsibility as a shareholder; it is also a crucial way to convey our views to Boards of Directors and management.

-CPP Investments makes all of our proxy voting decisions independently.
-We engage an independent service provider (Institutional Shareholder Services Inc.) to make initial, custom recommendations based on our voting guidelines.
-Our Sustainable Investing group then considers these recommendations, conducts research, consults with our investment teams and engages with companies and stakeholders if necessary, to arrive at CPP Investments’ own voting decision.
+We engage an independent service provider (Institutional Shareholder Services Inc.) to make custom recommendations based on our voting guidelines.
+Where appropriate, our Sustainable Investing team considers these recommendations, conducts research, consults with our investment teams and engages with companies and stakeholders if necessary, to arrive at CPP Investments’ own voting decisions.